US STOCKS-Wall St surges as Congress preps more stimulus and oil bounces back

 A week after the big U.S. banks issued dismal 2020 forecasts, consumer discretionary and technology firms fared slightly better as the lockdown measures boosted demand for online streaming and home delivery of meals.
 "I think this earnings season is really going to be a function of which companies and which industries are holding up ... and are able to withstand the decline in this market and to ride it out," said Nancy Perez, senior portfolio manager at Boston Private Wealth in Miami.

 Netflix Inc more than doubled its own projections for new customers in the first quarter.
-However, its shares fell 2.3% as it forecast a weaker second half if the lockdown measures were to be lifted.
+However, its shares fell 2.9% as it forecast a weaker second half if the lockdown measures are lifted.
 The Russell 2000 index of U.S. small-cap stocks rallied 1.3% but it remains down nearly 30% from its February high, reflecting smaller companies' recent underperformance companied to Wall Street's largest firms.

 "Small caps and mid-caps still haven't seen a recovery, and that tells me the economy is still in question," warned Ben Philips, Chief Investment Officer of the EventShares ETF .
-With volatility the new normal on Wall Street, at 2:20 pm ET, the Dow Jones Industrial Average was up 1.94% at 23,465.51 points, while the S&P 500 gained 2.26% to 2,798.35.
+With volatility the new normal on Wall Street, the Dow Jones Industrial Average was up 1.99% at 23,475.82 points, while the S&P 500 gained 2.29% to 2,799.31.

-The S&P 500 posted 2 new 52-week highs and 2 new lows; the Nasdaq Composite recorded 22 new highs and 13 new lows.
+The S&P 500 posted four new 52-week highs and two new lows; the Nasdaq Composite recorded 24 new highs and 19 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)